 These documents will be available for download on NORRAG website shortly.
 In the meantime please contact us should you wish to receive a copy.

-An AREB conference will be held in Burkina Faso at the end of 2017.
+An AREB conference will be held in Ouagadougou on 29-30 November 2017.
 The agenda will include:

-Policy Brief #4 examining the ways Burkina Faso policies in education and training are interacting with SDG4 will be released in the first quarter of 2018.
+AREB & NORRAG Policy Brief #4 will examine the ways Burkina Faso policies in education and training are interacting with development cooperation agencies, policies and SDG4, and will be released in the first quarter of 2018.

 The program has received strong interest from national stakeholders.
-A private foundation has shown interest in extending this program, possibly to other Western African countries, as a “good practice” in collaboration with AFD and the Association pour la Recherche sur l’Éducation et les Savoirs (ARES).
+A private foundation has shown interest in testing this program, possibly in a few Western African countries, as a “good practice” in collaboration with AFD and the Association pour la Recherche sur l’Éducation et les Savoirs (ARES France and NORRAG).